cestella/cestella.github.io/_posts/2014-04-08-unix-command-analysis.markdown

 The Results
 ---

 The result of this analysis is two rankings.
 One based on frequency and one based on $G$ score.
-I've taken the top 10 results and placed them in a table here along with their scores and relative rankings.
-Note that while the table is sorted by $G$ score, the columns in the following table are sortable.
+I've taken the top 10 results from each ranking and placed them in a table here along with their scores and relative rankings.
+Note that while the table is sorted by $G$ score, the columns in the following table are sortable, so go explore.
 Also, for each score, the higher the score, the more important the pair of commands.

 <link rel="stylesheet" href="files/css/theme.cstella.css">
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script>